Durgaprasadgarre/venkat/README.md

-# idhi motham project gurichi cheputudhi
+# something changed the codee